 The critical need is to create a critical mass of defence investment to ensure the right platforms and systems are purchased at the right price.
 Indeed, lessons from the past also suggest that multinational defence procurement programmes only work if they are built upon real common requirement.
 How to do this?
 If the establishment of a common European defence market is some way off, NATO could seek to become a ‘broker’ for the Allies forging synergies, harmonisation, and thus efficiencies into the relationship between suppliers and end-users, which in Europe today is so weak.

 Too often defence planners mask what is in effect national defence protectionism under the banner of nationally-specific requirements, which in turn leads inevitably to inefficient national solutions.
-This leads in turn to the proliferation of di erent, over-priced, low production runs, as well as often incompatible platforms and systems.
-One driver of Adaptation is to better promote interoperability, or at least prevent interoperability ‘killers’, which again suggests the Alliance has a direct role to play in equipment harmonisation.
+This leads in turn to the proliferation of different, over-priced, low production runs, as well as often incompatible platforms and systems.
+One driver of Adaptation is to better promote interoperability or at least prevent interoperability ‘killers’, which again suggests the Alliance has a direct role to play in equipment harmonisation.
 Therefore, to further a more constructive relationship between adapted defence procurement and a reformed industrial policy, the Alliance needs to play a stronger role in better promoting a shared understanding about what, where and when to buy.
 In a sense the Adapted Alliance would act as both broker and referee.
-This is important, because again market openness and fair competition are indispensable pillars for more intense defence cooperation among and between the Allies.
+This is important because again market openness and fair competition are indispensable pillars for more intense defence cooperation among and between the Allies.

 Such an initiative would face many political, regulatory and business hurdles and would thus likely be more concept than fact.
 However, in time it would foster a closer relationship with the European Defence Agency, and would also help further foster a more delineated Alliance procurement and acquisition ‘space’.
 Such a ‘space’ could also better promote the harmonisation of specification and requirement and further promote R&D and R&T, which is woefully under-funded in NATO Europe.

 Some form of NATO Off-the-Shelf Defence Market might also be worth exploring, with again the Alliance acting as a ‘broker’ matching need to supply at a reasonable level of cost.
 Close partnership with the EU would help promote momentum in such an effort.
 There is also a peculiarly European problem that such an approach might help resolve; ‘Christmas trees’.
-Christmas trees are platforms which, because they are so few in number, compensate by hanging as many systems as possible onto them leading to the entire system becoming sub-optimal, over-priced, and because of shifting requirements, often very late.3
+Christmas trees are platforms that, because they are so few in number, compensate by hanging as many systems as possible onto them leading to the entire system becoming sub-optimal, over-priced, and because of shifting requirements, often very late.3

 Under such a system some states would still choose to develop national strategic assets in parallel with multinational programmes, such as the British decision to build NATO-assigned large aircraft carriers, nuclear ballistic missile or hunter-killer submarines.
-However, expanding on the naval/maritime theme Adaptation could also help foster a culture of enhanced multinationalism for all so-called ‘work-horse’ assets, such as, say, air defence or anti-submarine frigates.
+However, expanding on the naval/maritime theme Adaptation could also help foster a culture of enhanced multinationalism for all so-called ‘work-horse assets, such as, say, air defence or anti-submarine frigates.

 Over time well-conceived and managed multinational programmes (underpinned by effective project management) help and facilitate not only convergent defence strategies, but also harmonise the timing of defence planning.
 Therefore, if NATO’s capability-capacity gap is to ever to be closed, Adaptation should, at the very least, seek to foster a new culture in which national defence planning cycles converge as much as possible, both in timing and the establishment of capability requirements.